imtangim/imtangim/readme.md

 ## 🚀 About Me

-I'm an 22 year old coding enthusiast with some knowledge in Android and ios app, also ex-app developer at Sumash Tech (sumashtech.com)
+I'm an 22 year old coding enthusiast with some knowledge in Android and ios app.

 ## 🔗 Links